chevron-up

 Printed catalogue of the skull collection and the anthropological apparatus (1795)

 Blumenbach, Johann Friedrich: De generis humani varietate nativa.
 Editio tertia.
-Gottingae: Vandenhoek et Ruprecht, 1795 (Bibliographie-Nr.
+Gottingae: Vandenhoek et Ruprecht, 1795 (bibliography-nr.
 0004), S. XXI–XLIV: “Index supellectilis anthropologicae auctoris”, S. XXII: I. “Crania diversarum gentium” (82 items), S. XXXV: II.
 “Foetus egregie characteristici varietatis mediae et binarum extremarum”; S. XXXVI: III.
 “Pili et capilli diversarum gentium”; S. XXXVI: IV.
 “Praeparata anatomica”; S. XXXVII: V. “Collectio imaginum diversarum gentium [...]”.

-There are translations into German (Bibliography-No. 0008), English (Bibliography-No. 0010), French (Bibliography-No. 0016) and Dutch (Bibliography-No. 0019).
+There are translations into German (bibliography-no. 0008), English (bibliography-no. 0010), French (bibliography-no. 0016) and Dutch (bibliography-no. 0019).

 Blumenbach provided more detailed information on about 100 skulls in the Decades collectionis suae craniorum diversarum gentium illustratae and in some individual essays.